Published in

 MuseumLouvre Museum, Paris

 Most Leonardo da Vinci paintings that survived the toughness of centuries are found to be a personal passion of the artist rather than a commission.
 Saint John the Baptist is one among them.
-From the sketches from Leonardo’s notebook, it is evident that he started working on the portrait of Saint John the Baptist, while in Milan in 1509 but lasted years of work as he carried it around to enhance the work, particularly his eyes.
+From the sketches Leonardo drew in his notebook, it is evident that he started working on the Portrait of Saint John the Baptist while in Milan in 1509, but the completion came years later as he carried it around to enhance it, particularly his eyes.

 If you came across the novel The Da Vinci Code by Dan Brown, you might remember the book’s claim of John being the Mary Magdalene, next to Christ in The Last Supper.
 According to Ross King,